Key Points:

 If you have reservations, pick up the “old-timey” looking phone to the left of the door and alert the person who answers that you’re there for your reservation.

-They then told me to knock 3 times when the illuminated key above the vault door turned colors and communicated the password I’d need to share with the person that answers.
+I was told to knock when the illuminated key above the vault door changed color and to communicate the provided password to the person on the other side of the door.

-After knocking 3 times and providing the password, the vault door opened, and I was escorted into a small second room.
+After knocking and providing the password, I was escorted into a small second room.
 This is where things got a little confusing.
 Here’s the room I’m referring to:

-To open either door, you need to enter the correct 4-digit code into the black keypad.
+To open either door, you need to find and enter the correct 4-digit code into the black keypad.

 Inside The Lock Speakeasy